BenConstable/phpspec-laravel/README.md

 repo was a good help and is an interesting read
 * Taylor Otwell's [video](http://taylorotwell.com/full-ioc-unit-testing-with-laravel/)
 on DI and unit testing in Laravel
-* [Laracasts](https://laracasts.com/) has a few posts and guides on phpspec and Laravel
+* [Laracasts](https://laracasts.com/) has some great posts and guides on phpspec and Laravel
-* [This tutorial](http://code.tutsplus.com/tutorials/testing-like-a-boss-in-laravel-models--net-30087) has some useful information on setting up your database for testing

 ## Thanks